Professor Jeff Mohr, MSW, ACSW, LCSW

 I am a former past President of the Nebraska Chapter of the National Association of Social Workers where I chaired the Membership and Political Action for Candidiate Election committees.

 I was a TeamMates mentor for 3 years.

 I have served as Faculty Advisor for the NWU Global Service Learnig students on a service trip to the Rosebud Indian Reservation in South Dakota.

-I currently serve as Co-Director of the Peace and Justice Studies minor.
+I have served as Co-Director of the Peace and Justice Studies minor.